Updated: Feb 16

 4. Claire De Lune - Claude Debussy

 Claire De Lune by Debussy is considered one of the most beautiful piano pieces of the impressionism period.
+This might be the hardest piano piece of this list.

 Although the middle part of Claire de Lune is difficult to learn, its introduction is good for beginner and intermediate learners.
 Even though there are many chords in this piece, you can relate them back using the pentatonic collection, which is a collection of five notes.